 Figure 1 – Parallel Application Hierarchy

 The long tail of latency distribution in OLDI data centers can be caused by various factors [3].
 One is simply related to the mix of traffic between control messages (mice) and data messages (elephants).
 While most of the flows in the data center are mice, most of the bytes transferred across the network are due to elephants.
-So a small number of elephant flows can delay the set-up of control channels established by mice flows.
+Therefore, a small number of elephant flows can delay the set-up of control channels established by mice flows.
 Since OLDI data centers are processing requests over thousands of servers simultaneously, the mix and interplay of mice and elephant flows is highly uncoordinated.
 An additional complexity is that flows can change behavior over time; what was once an elephant can transform into a mouse after an application has reached steady state.
 Another cause of latency is due to incast at the lower tiers of the node hierarchy.
 Leaf worker nodes return their answers to a common parent in the tree at nearly the same time.
 This can cause buffer over-runs and packet loss within an individual switch.
-It may invoke congestion management schemes such as flow-control or congestion notification, which have little effect on mice flows and tail latency, as discussed below.
+It may invoke congestion management schemes such as flow-control or congestion notification, which have little effect on mice flows and tail latency.

 Deep Learning

-Deep Learning is a branch of Machine Learning that is having tremendous success at allowing computers, applications and cloud-based services to see and hear.
+Deep Learning is a branch of Machine Learning that is having tremendous success at allowing computers, applications, and cloud-based services to “see” and “hear”.
 Everyday human tasks such as speech recognition and image recognition are being mastered by large neural networks, trained with millions and sometime billions of parameters, forming models that can be integrated into an online service.
-Complex tasks such as social network filtering, fraud detection and anomaly detection are performed effortlessly once these models are formed.
+Complex tasks such as social network filtering, fraud detection, and anomaly detection are performed effortlessly once these models are formed.
 Think of the deep learning network as equivalent to a brain with its millions of neural interconnections.
 The larger the deep learning network, built from a larger number of model parameters, the better the network can perform at its job.
 Current deep learning networks can have billions of parameters and millions of interconnections [4].

 Building the neural networks and deep learning models, a process called training, is often accomplished by high-performance computing systems.
 These systems can include large interconnected pools of virtualized GPUs that are remotely accessed by applications to accelerate computation.
-Remote GPU virtualization frameworks, such as rCUDA [5], are specified to run in low latency network intensive HPC cluster environments.
+Remote GPU virtualization frameworks, such as rCUDA [5], are specified to run in low-latency network-intensive HPC cluster environments.
 They can significantly reduce execution time with respect to traditional local GPU accelerators.
 Additionally, training is a highly parallel application that requires low latency and high throughput.
 Throwing more computing resources at the problem can improve the time it takes to create a model; however, the communication overhead involved in the parallel application can offset the gains of more CPUs or GPUs.
 As seen in Figure 2, the huge training data sets are partitioned into chunks and distributed across a number of working clusters.
 Each cluster processes separate chunks of data and returns gradient results to be folded together by a common parameter server or other peers in a coordinated fashion.
-The process repeats with model parameters being refined, reduced and redistributed until the model can recognize a known input with an acceptable level of accuracy.
-Once the models are built, they can be distributed and used as part of a new type of OLDI service that takes complex input such as voice, handwriting, high-resolution images and video.
+The process repeats with model parameters being refined, reduced, and redistributed until the model can recognize a known input with an acceptable level of accuracy.
+Once the models are built, they can be distributed and used as part of a new type of OLDI service that takes complex input such as voice, handwriting, high-resolution images, and video.

 Figure 2 – Deep Learning Training